Achieve Peace of Mind

 Mary is drawn to trusts and estates law as she enjoys working with people on a personal level.
 She is able to combine her legal expertise with a sensitivity to the emotional complexities that can often accompany estate law issues.
 She is adept at devising practical strategies to meet clients' individual priorities and circumstances.

-Prior to starting her own practice, Mary acquired solid litigation experience through working with the Ministry of the Attorney General in Toronto as well as a global consulting and financial advisory firm.
+Prior to building her own practice, Mary practised trusts and estates law with one of Ontario's top ten regional firms.
+Mary also acquired solid litigation experience through working with the Ministry of the Attorney General in Toronto as well as a global consulting and financial advisory firm.